As an Amazon Associate, I earn from qualifying purchases.

 PRO TIPS:

 Shampoos and conditioners that deposit color can help refresh natural or vivid colors that have faded, allowing you to go longer in between salon appointments!
 Both shampoo and conditioner in these varieties deposit color, with the shampoos depositing more and conditioners usually depositing slightly less.
-However, the shampoos can be a bit drying to the hair, so if your hair is already dry, it might be better to go with the conditioner only.
+However, the shampoos can be a bit drying to the hair for some, so if your hair is already dry, it might be better to go with the conditioner only.

 for root coverage/highlight touch-ups